Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bae-entry.md

 **Memories:** [Recollected](https://youtu.be/aSFZwinYaaU)
 **Revelation:** [Chaos Stampede](#entry:chaos-stampede-entry)

 Bae may be a peasant of little wealth (at first), but what remains inside is a true heart of a hero.
 A hardworker with a little chaotic gossip touch, when Bae sets a goal in mind, whether it be love or gold, she *will* put her all in it.
 Though her romance isn't as chaotic as *others* *cough cough IRyS*, Bae spreads Chaos of the non-romantic variety when the opportunity presents itself.
+See Chapter 2 Day 3.

 ## Details